Donations and Acquisitions

 • Anatomical works that have a bearing on the systematics of organisms.

-• Biographies of biologists and others of relevance, especially Fellows of the Society, and their published works.
+• Biographies of biologists and others of relevance, especially Members of the Society, and their published works.

 • Works on the art of natural history judged by their quality and relevance to the Society's needs.